WsCandy/zRSv2/README.md

 ##### Image swapping

-With 2.2 you can now use the sizes option to swap images out depending on viewport size it is implemented as follows:
+With 2.2 you can now use the sizes option to swap images out depending on view port size it is implemented as follows:

 	$('.slider').zRS({